apacheignite/documentation/data-grid/page-memory.md

 ## Memory Chunk

-Every memory region has the maximum size it can grow to.
+Every memory region starts with an initial size and has a maximum size it can grow to.
 The region expands to its maximum boundary allocating continuous memory chunks.
+By default, max size of a memory region is set to 80% of the physical memory available on the system.
 [block:callout]
 {
-  "type": "success",
+  "type": "warning",
   "title": "Default Maximum Size",
-  "body": "If a memory region is not limited explicitly via respective `MemoryPolicyConfiguration`, then it can take up to 80% of the RAM available on your machine."
+  "body": "If the max size of a memory region is not explicitly set, then it can take up to 80% of the RAM available on your machine."
 }
 [/block]
 A memory chunk is a physical continuous byte array obtained from the operating system.
 The chunk is divided into pages of fixed size.
 There are several types of pages that can reside in the chunk: